Kings defenseman Jack Johnson winds up before doing a Tebow after scoring… (Bruce Bennett / Getty Images )

-Of late, they have been particularly offensively challenged, scoring just twice in their last three games.
+Of late, they have been particularly offensively challenged, scoring just twice in their previous three games.

 That changed against the Capitals.
-The Kings abruptly reversed course after allowing a goal on Washington's first shot of the game -- Marcus Johansson scored just 1:34 into it, beating Bernier with a wrist shot from the left circle.
-They responded by scoring five unanswered goals, two in the first period and two more in the second and one in the third.
+The Kings abruptly reversed course after allowing a goal on Washington's first shot of the game — Marcus Johansson scored just 1:34 into it, beating Bernier with a wrist shot from the left circle.
+They responded by scoring five unanswered goals, two in the first period, two more in the second and one in the third.

 They finished with 35 shots on goal, chasing Capitals starting goalie Tomas Vokoun, who was replaced by Michal Neuvirth for the third period.
 Vokoun allowed four goals on 27 shots.

 Alex Ovechkin, who wasn't overly noticeable after the first half or so of the opening period.
 Ovechkin had one shot through two periods and finished with three shots.